 This blog about Kalpokhri or Kalapokhari spreads some important verbal and visual representation about the place.
 The written part highlights the enlisted subheadings.
 Just scroll down to find some information and splendid images.

 1. Kalpokhri At A Glance – Uncovering The Myth Of The Sacred Black Waters

-2. The Last En Route For The Trekking Adventure To Sandakphu
+2. The Lake En Route For The Trekking Adventure To Sandakphu

 3. The Winter Weather Throughout The Calendar

 4. Getting There &What To Expect During The Journey?